RonBulaon/DockeredJupyterlab/README.md

 # Jupyterlab in a Docker Container
 This is my template for building a development environment for Python with Jupyter Lab, Numpy, Pandas and Matplotlib.
-Additional libraries can also be added.

 ### Prerequisite
 Install docker and docker-compose